hfhbd/kfx/spring-server/README.md

-# Module ktor-server
+# Module spring-server

-This module generates the Ktor server functions.
+This module generates the Spring server functions.